Linguistic relativity: Response to Brown and Lenneberg's study

 Brown and Lenneberg's study began a tradition of investigation of linguistic relativity through color terminology.
 The studies showed a correlation between color term numbers and ease of recall in both Zuni and English speakers.
-Researchers attributed this to focal colors having higher codability than less focal colors, and not with linguistic relativity effects.
+Researchers attributed this to focal colors having greater codability than less focal colors, and not to linguistic relativity effects.
 Berlin/Kay found universal typological color principles that are determined by biological rather than linguistic factors.
 This study sparked studies into typological universals of color terminology.
 Researchers such as Lucy, Saunders and Levinson argued that Berlin and Kay's study does not refute linguistic relativity in color naming, because of unsupported assumptions in their study (such as whether all cultures in fact have a clearly defined category of "color") and because of related data problems.
 Researchers such as Maclaury continued investigation into color naming.
 Like Berlin and Kay, Maclaury concluded that the domain is governed mostly by physical-biological universals.

 Berlin and Kay

 Studies by Berlin and Kay continued Lenneberg's color research.
 They studied color terminology formation and showed clear universal trends in color naming.
 For example, they found that even though languages have different color terminologies, they generally recognize certain hues as more focal than others.
-They showed that in languages with few color terms, it is predictable from the number of terms which hues are chosen as focal colors, for example, languages with only three color terms always have the focal colors black, white and red.
+They showed that in languages with few color terms, it is predictable from the number of terms which hues are chosen as focal colors: For example, languages with only three color terms always have the focal colors black, white, and red.
 The fact that what had been believed to be random differences between color naming in different languages could be shown to follow universal patterns was seen as a powerful argument against linguistic relativity.
 Berlin and Kay's research has since been criticized by relativists such as Lucy, who argued that Berlin and Kay's conclusions were skewed by their insistence that color terms encode only color information.
-This, Lucy argues, made them blind to the instances in which color terms provided other information that might be considered examples of linguistic relativity.
+This, Lucy argues, made them unaware of the instances in which color terms provided other information that might be considered examples of linguistic relativity.

 Universalism

-Universalist scholars ushered in a period of dissent from ideas about linguistic relativity.
+Universalist scholars began a period of dissent from ideas about linguistic relativity.
 Lenneberg was one of the first cognitive scientists to begin development of the Universalist theory of language that was formulated by Chomsky as universal grammar, effectively arguing that all languages share the same underlying structure.
-The Chomskyan school also holds the belief that linguistic structures are largely innate and that what are perceived as differences between specific languages are surface phenomena that do not affect the brain's universal cognitive processes.
-This theory became the dominant paradigm in American linguistics from the 1960s through the 1980s, while linguistic relativity became the object of ridicule.
+The Chomskyan school also includes the belief that linguistic structures are largely innate and that what are perceived as differences between specific languages are surface phenomena that do not affect the brain's universal cognitive processes.
+This theory became the dominant paradigm of American linguistics from the 1960s through the 1980s, while linguistic relativity became the object of ridicule.